CogWorksBWSI/GitPracticeRepo/README.md

 Origin designates what remote we are pushing to and branch indicates what branch we're pushing from.

 ### Merging to the Master Branch OR Pull Requests
 You've now edited your code on your seperate branch and it was successful!
 Time to merge back into the master branch.
-If you're working on your own code, you can just merge back to the master branch with no trouble.
-However, if you're working on code with others you'll want to make a pull request instead.
+If you're working on your **own code**, you can just merge back to the master branch with no trouble.
+However, if you're working on **code with others** you'll want to make a pull request instead.

 #### Merging to the Master Branch
 First, we switch back to the master branch: